pjtunstall/push-swap/README.md

 It's no accident that both bucket counts are even.
 This lets her deal with two buckets at once.
 For example, with 100 numbers, she puts anything from 13-24 on top of B with a simple `pb`, and anything from 1-12 on the bottom with `pb rb`.
 When this is done, she moves on to the next two buckets, putting 37-48 on top of B and 25-36 at the bottom, and so on.

-When the remainder has been pushed to B and A is empty, she uses an ingenious cost checking procedure to push everything back.
-First the maximum number is pushed to A. Then, at each iteration, if the cheapest number to push back is the one that belongs on top of the top element of A, she pushes that and leaves it there.
-If there's a cheaper number that's greater than the element on the bottom of A, she pushes it and rotates it with `ra` to the bottom of A. If, after a push, the element at the bottom of A turns out to be now the one that belongs on top of the top element, she rotates it up into place with `rra`.
+When the remaining numbers have been pushed to B, so that A is empty, she uses an ingenious cost checking procedure to push everything back.
+First the maximum number is pushed to A. Then, at each iteration, if the cheapest number to push back is the one that belongs on top of the cuurent top element of A, she pushes it and leaves it there.
+If there's a cheaper number that's greater than the element on the bottom of A, she pushes that one and rotates it with `ra` to the bottom of A. If, after a push, the element at the bottom of A turns out to be now the one that belongs on top of the top element, she rotates it up into place with `rra`.
 In this way, she sorts everything back to A.

 Luca Fischer's algorithm has a lot in common with YY's.
 It can clarify some points to read their articles together.
 He also pushes pairs of buckets at a time to B, and they both use the word ratio for the size of each bucket (of the pair) or, to put it another way, for the midpoint between the buckets of the first pair.
 (This value is presumably calculated as a ratio of the original stack size, although YY uses different ratios for 100 and 500.)